A buyer persona identifies who you are targeting with marketing initiatives.

 It’s the go to foundation of all your marketing.
 You may have more than one.
 Your surveys, samples and interviews will flesh out the optimum profiles.

 Know going in, there is more to this than just simply listing demographics.
 It’s a much deeper dive, if done correctly.
+And, you need to revisit this process once every 90-180 days to ensure your marketing strategy is on target.

-Four Critical Steps for Building an Accurate Persona
+Seven Critical Steps for Building an Accurate Persona

 - You can’t make it up; interviewing a few sales or customer service reps and talking to 2-3 customers won’t cut the mustard.
 Your building a foundation on a house of cards that’s doomed to failure.